Picture yourself coming home after a long day and sinking into the couch with your favorite drink in hand.

 Whether your drink of choice is wine, whiskey or champagne, having all the home bar essentials allows you to relax and enjoy your favorite cocktail any time you’d like.
 Home bars are perfect for a quiet night in or for entertaining your loved ones.

-Having a good home bar setup is key and all it takes are the right tools and a little creativity.
+Having a good home bar setup is key and all it takes to create one are the right tools and a little creativity.
 To help you get started, we’ll show you 15 creative home bar ideas for the ultimate indulgence.

 15 Tips For Creating a Home Bar

 Bar Cart.
 Choosing the right bar cart for your home is key.
-You’ll need something that is handy but also decorative and stylish.
-A bar cart is an essential part of a home bar.
-It is perfect for entertaining, holding your go-to liquor and serving in different areas of a room.
+You’ll need something that is functional, but also decorative and stylish.

 Alcohol.
 With alcohol, we suggest you start with some of your favorites.
 Once you have those, you can keep adding to your basic bar stock depending on what everyone in your household likes.
 If storage is an issue, just showcase your favorites.
 The most common bottles to have on hand are: